nikitavoloboev/data/open-source/github/github-actions.md

 - [go-actions-cache](https://github.com/tonistiigi/go-actions-cache)
 - [GitHub Actions Cheat Sheet](https://github.github.io/actions-cheat-sheet/actions-cheat-sheet.pdf) ([Code](https://github.com/github/actions-cheat-sheet))
 - [Local self-hosted runners](https://github.com/martinwoodward/pideploy) - Shows using local self-hosted runners on-premises by making use of a runner on a Raspberry Pi with LED's attached to it.
+- [GitHub Action Dashboard](https://github.com/chriskinsman/github-action-dashboard) - Dashboard to keep track of the status of your GitHub Actions.